 I never thought I’d be a Scientist…

-I am currently in my third year of my PhD journey at UNSW with Dr. Daniel Noble and A/Prof Shinchi Nakagawa in the Inter-disciplinary Ecology and Evolution Lab.
-The main focus of my PhD is to understand how animal responds to temperature and how these flexible responses evolves and how early-life environments can influences these flexible responses.
+I am currently in my final year of my PhD journey at UNSW with Dr. Daniel Noble and A/Prof Shinchi Nakagawa in the Inter-disciplinary Ecology and Evolution Lab.
+The main focus of my PhD is to understand how animal responds to temperature during development and how their flexible responses evolve.
 I am using a lizard species as a model to test questions about how incubation environment changes an individual’s physiology, behaviour, cognition and life-history.

 At the moment, I have really broad research interest simply because…I am captivated by everything.
 I am mostly fascinated about convergent evolution and coevolution as mechanisms to drive the evolution of complex traits such as behaviour.
 I am still finding my niche but have a big long list of ideas I want to explore after my PhD.